AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-50815-decimal-quantity-for-simple-product-cannot-be-used-for-new-bundle-product-option.md

 ## Issue

-The decimal quantity for simple product cannot be used for a new bundle product option.
+The decimal quantity for a simple product cannot be used for a new bundled product option.

 <u>Steps to reproduce</u>: